 The truth is our biggest issue with all tablets has little to do with stagnant specs and hardware performance.
 It’s that they’re always confined by restrictive mobile-first apps and interfaces.
 Samsung Dex tries to make good on that 2-in-1 promise with a real system dock so you can quickly switch between apps like on a laptop.

 And the Tab S4 does introduce a lot of good ideas that move tablets in the right direction, toward a more productivity-friendly interface.
 But that doesn’t make it a good buy next to the Microsoft Surface Go or one of the best Chromebooks at such a high price.

-Samsung Galaxy Tab S4 release date and price
+Samsung Galaxy Tab S4 price and availability

 You can buy the Samsung Galaxy Tab S4 in the US, UK and Australia with the Wi-Fi edition being available from a variety of retailers, and the LTE edition on sale from carriers and networks at a slightly higher price.

 In the US you can buy the LTE version from Verizon (first to launch), Sprint, and US Cellular (the latter two offered in late 2018).